 * - In that case, return the inner shortcode content.

-* - We use do_shortcode($content) so that any shortcodes inside are also processed.
+* - Use do_shortcode($content) so that any shortcodes are processed.

 */